 Often a simple 5-10 minute daily following can be enough to acquire a lasting routine.
 So find your own daily rhythm that you can follow.

-What’s more important than whom to follow is how you develop yourself as an investor.
+What’s more important than whom to listen to when it comes to investing is how you develop.
 You can increase your knowledge for instance with the following model.

 - Start by following an investor or trader of your choice.